Jesus Jones: Career

-Doubt and Perverse (1990–1995)
+Liquidizer, Doubt and Perverse (1989–1995)

+In 1989 Jesus Jones released their debut album Liquidizer, featuring the singles "Info Freako", "Never Enough" and "Bring it on Down", all of which narrowly missed the top 40 in the UK Singles Chart.

-In the spring of 1990, Jesus Jones recorded their second album, Doubt, but their record label was forced to delay its release until the beginning of 1991.
+In early 1990, Jesus Jones recorded their second album, Doubt, but their record label was forced to delay its release until the beginning of 1991.
 The album sold well, due to the success of "Right Here, Right Now".
 The song is about the swift end of the Cold War, and reached No. 2 in the US and No. 31 in the UK.
 In June 1990, Jesus Jones appeared at the Glastonbury Festival.

 Other singles from Doubt included "Real, Real, Real" and "International Bright Young Thing", which became two of their biggest hit singles in the UK, reaching No. 19 and No. 7 respectively in the UK Singles Chart.
 In 1991, Jesus Jones were the only UK winners when they won the Best New Artist award at the MTV Awards.
 In April 1991, the British music magazine NME reported that their US tour had sold out before Jesus Jones arrived in the country.

 The follow-up to Doubt was Perverse (1993), a darker and more industrial based album, which, though a big seller, did not reach the worldwide hit status of Doubt.
 Perverse was one of the first rock albums recorded entirely digitally.

 Already and London (1996–2003)

 After the release of the Perverse album, Jesus Jones took an extended hiatus and did not return to the recording studio until December 1996.
 After the recording of their fourth album, drummer Gen left the band before the album was released.
 They released their fourth album, titled Already, in 1997 after which Jesus Jones and their record label EMI parted company.
-The final months of the band are chronicled in the PDF book written by Mike Edwards "Death Threats From An 8 Year Old In The Seychelles", which was available for a time from the band's website.
-The band remained in contact and came back with a new drummer Tony Arthy with the low-selling London in 2001 on the indie record label Mi5 Recordings.
-EMI issued Never Enough: the Best of Jesus Jones, a greatest hits compilation album whilst the band moved from the North American-only Mi5 to the newly established Mi5 Recordings UK.
+The final months of the band are chronicled in the PDF book written by Mike Edwards "Death Threats From An 8 Year Old In The Seychelles".